tech-angels/vandamme/README.md

 + Your changelog **MUST** follow the format:

 ```
-LEVEL 1 HEADER WITH VERSION AND RELEASE DATE
+LEVEL 1 (or 2) HEADER WITH VERSION AND RELEASE DATE

 VERSION CHANGES

-LEVEL 1 HEADER WITH VERSION AND RELEASE DATE
+LEVEL 1 (or 2) HEADER WITH VERSION AND RELEASE DATE

 VERSION CHANGES